Keele University

-Keele University is a public research university in Keele, approximately 3 mi from Newcastle-under-Lyme, Staffordshire, England.
-Founded in 1949 as the University College of North Staffordshire, it was granted university status by Royal Charter as the University of Keele in 1962.
+Keele University is a public research university in Keele, Staffordshire, England.
+Originally established in 1949 as the University College of North Staffordshire, it received university status through a Royal Charter in 1962, becoming the University of Keele.
+The university pioneered the UK's dual honours degree system, offering students the chance to study two subjects together.
+It celebrated its 75th anniversary in 2024.